lananht/IN2140/Terms/OS.md

 - Large programs cannot be executed
 - Small programs dont use the entire partition
 ##### Unequal-sized partition
+- Large programs can be loaded at once
+- Less internal fragmentation
+- One queue or one queue per partition
+- Require assignment of jobs to partitions

 #### Dynamic Partitioning